BREAKING: Single-Engine Plane Crash In Pasco, 1 Injured, 1 Evaluated

 The FAA has been requested to the scene to complete the crash investigation.
 Check back for further updates.

-RELATED: Pasco Home Invasion: Teen Victim Shoots All 3 Suspects, 2 Dead
+RELATED: Pasco Armed Home Invasion: Teen Victim Shoots All 3 Suspects, 2 Dead

 You must log in to post a comment.